 “Bring that person down here!”

 Lord Phillip’s voice sent a shock through Serena.
 Seized by a rising sense of panic, she swept her gaze across the sea of faces looking back at her.
 She found solace in none of them.
 Not even in the single, solitary one she recognized.
 Of all the times in which to finally see her mother again, Serena had never imagined one worse.

 Her mother’s lips were pinched, her figure almost quivering.
 Her eyes, which were Serena’s own crystal blue, were icy barbs, threatening to freeze her in place.
 Only the commotion around them broke Serena free from their spell.

 Several other guards joined Dip and Dup in clearing a lane through the crowd to stairs leading down.
 Serena grabbed hold of Aaron, making sure he came with her.
 A mixture of expressions ranging from shock to curiosity to disapproval followed them all the way down.
 As they came out onto the ground floor of the rotunda, Serena saw that Field Marshal Durant hadn’t moved an inch.
 Lord Phillip, though, exercising extreme impatience, had moved front and center to address Serena and Aaron the moment they appeared.

 “State your name,” Lord Phillip said, looking at Serena.
-Taller than her by a head, he had sandy blond hair and a hard stare which demanded she answer immediately.
+Taller than her by a head, he had sandy blond hair and a hard stare that demanded she answer immediately.

 Serena first curtsied, as was proper, then said, “Lady Serena, Your Grace, of the House of Walkerton, though more recently of Wildemoore Manor where I served as sorcerer’s apprentice to the late Master Ansanom.”

-Phillip considered her introduction before he looked to Aaron.
+Phillip considered her introduction before he looked at Aaron.
 “And you?”

 Aaron bowed in such an awkward, nervous manner Serena wondered if he might trip and fall over.
 He did not.